Ume Plum Vinegar (赤梅酢) is the pickling brine from making umeboshi plums with sea salt and red shiso (beefsteak leaf), that impart its ruby red color.

 Oyster-Flavored Sauce is a rich, concentrated mixture of oyster extractives, soy sauce, brine and assorted seasonings and it enhances the flavors.

 Black vinegar (黒酢) is an aged vinegar made from rice and it’s usually aged for 1-3 years.
 In Japan, black vinegar is always made from rice.
 It is deeper in color and flavor, and has a distinct smell and almost smoky flavor.
 Taste is more mild and less sour than regular rice vinegar.
 This particular black vinegar shown […]

-Sansho pepper (山椒) is a Japanese seasoning powder made from the ground berries of the prickly ash tree.
-The powder has a peppery-lemon flavor with a long residual heat.
-Sansho powder is used to season sushi and make various Japanese noodle dishes mildy hot and fragrant.
-The whole fresh leaves, 木の芽 kinome, are used to flavor […]
+Sansho pepper (山椒) is a Japanese seasoning made from the ground berries of the prickly ash tree, has a peppery-lemon flavor with a long residual heat, and used for sushi and noodles.

 Gochujang – Korean hot pepper paste made from red chiles, glutinous rice, and fermented soy beans, and salt.